gaslam/MiniginNew/README.md

 Download the latest release of this project and compile/run in visual studio.
 Since students need to have their work on github too, they can use this repository as a template.

+# File format:

+A custom format called BurgerTimeFile is used to load the level data of the game.
+You can find the files [here](Data/LevelData)

 # structure